rusili/AC-Android/lessons/week-1-review/README.md

 System.out.println("I am printing a line!");
 ```

 But just printing gets a bit boring.
-Today, we're going to learn how to ask the user for feedback.
+Today, we're going to review how to ask the user for feedback.
 In programming, we call this *reading user input*.
 Let's talk about how.

 ### Scanner